How to use 'and' in Python

 Get started with Replit

-Replit Agent writes the code, tests for errors, and handles deployment.
+Replit Agent writes the code, tests for errors, and deploys your app from your description.
 Start building with Replit.